openemail/docker-phpmyadmin/README.md

 # docker-phpmyadmin
-This container is used to web based management of MariaDB database in OpenEMAIL
+This container is used to web based management of MariaDB database in OpenEMAIL and other related MariaDB databases.